Oikos: Adoption

 It was permissible for a man to adopt a son in order to continue his family line.
 The earliest references to Greek adoption are in the Gortyn Code, where an adopted son had fewer inheritance rights than a son by birth.
 By the 4th century BC in Athens, there were three forms of adoption: firstly, while a man was still alive; secondly, in his will; and thirdly, if a man died without a male heir and without providing for the adoption of a son in his will, he could have a son assigned to carry on his family.

 An adopted son was no longer a member of his original oikos, but was transferred to the oikos of his adopter.
 If he wished to return to his original oikos, he had to leave a son of his own in his adoptive oikos in order that it might continue.

 Pets

 Animals were sometimes kept, indoors or out, not only for practical or economic purposes but as hobbies, for show or affectionately as pets.
-Homer mentions dogs; the most popular pet was a small dog, often represented on 5th-century BC Attic gravestones and vases.
+Homer mentions dogs (such as Argos); the most popular pet was a small dog, often represented on Attic gravestones and vases from the 5th century BC.
 Tame birds were also popular; but not cats.
 (Their sacred status in Egypt probably raised barriers.)